Soon-To-Be-Dad Accuses His Wife Who Is 7 Months Pregnant Of "Milking" Her Pregnancy To Get Out Of Chores

 Will he yell fake news if OP serves him divorce papers?GazelleFearless5381

 Miscommunication can significantly impact relationships during pregnancy.
-A clinical psychologist notes that during periods of stress, individuals often resort to defensive communication styles, which can escalate conflicts rather than resolve them.
-The 'Four Horsemen' identified by Dr. John Gottman—criticism, contempt, defensiveness, and stonewalling—can emerge in such situations and should be actively avoided.
+During periods of stress, individuals often resort to defensive communication styles, which can escalate conflicts rather than resolve them.
+The 'Four Horsemen'-criticism, contempt, defensiveness, and stonewalling-can emerge in such situations and should be actively avoided.

 To combat this, couples should practice 'active listening,' where one partner reflects back what they heard before responding.
 This technique can prevent misunderstandings and help both partners feel validated in their experiences.